pratyushmaini/pratyushmaini.github.io/_pages/extra.md

 Board for Student Publications
 -----
+1. Our entry [The Delusional](https://pratyush911.github.io/files/TheDelusional.pdf) won the best Magazine in Gazettale 2020.

-1. __Journalist__, Board for Student Publications, IIT Delhi
+2. __Journalist__, Board for Student Publications, IIT Delhi

    ▪ Authored stories/articles and interviewed eminent personalities

    ▪ Awarded Best Journalistic Content

-2. Co-Authored the Magazine **Kikazaru** with artistic pieces, prose and poems in both English & Hindi. [[Link]](https://pratyush911.github.io/files/Kikazaru_Gazettale.pdf)
+3. Co-Authored the Magazine **Kikazaru** with artistic pieces, prose and poems in both English & Hindi. [[Link]](https://pratyush911.github.io/files/Kikazaru_Gazettale.pdf)

-3. Third Prize, __Bluffington Post__: Satire and humour for portraying pertinent issues in an engaging way.
+4. Third Prize, __Bluffington Post__: Satire and humour for portraying pertinent issues in an engaging way.

 Board for Recreational and Cultural Activities